Hema (actress)

 Hema (born Krishna Veni) is an Indian actress and comedian who predominantly appears in Telugu films.
 She has acted in more than 250 films as of 2014.
 She won Nandi Award for Best Female Comedian for her performance in Konchem Ishtam Konchem Kashtam.

 Early life

 She was born as Krishna Veni in a family from Razole, East Godavari district.
 She studied until seventh class, then discontinued her studies.
 She had an interest in films from her childhood.
 After acting in some, she got married.
 She made her comeback to film with Murari, and is now continuing her film career.
 She changed her name to Hema after coming to the film industry.

+She started working in films since 1989, it is about 35 years industry experience.
+She caught up in May 2024 in Bengaluru in relation to drug rackets.